 - AirPlay (with Master file playback resolution at 16/44.1)

-- Roon with Chromecast built-in as endpoint, resolution up to 24/96, or directly, following Roon Ready certification, resolution up to 24/192 (Roon Ready certification and automatic over the air – OTA – update expected before the end of 2020).
+- Roon with Chromecast built-in as endpoint, resolution up to 24/96, or directly, following Roon Ready certification, resolution up to 24/192 (Roon Ready certification and automatic over the air – OTA – update expected for NP5 Prisma January 2021, with all other Prisma models to follow shortly thereafter).

-Tidal Master file playback is not available for playback using the Chromecast built-in platform directly.
-We are exploring options with Google for Chromecast built-in and Tidal to provide Tidal Master playback with Chromecast built-in and directly with Tidal HiFi with Prisma in the near future.
+- Tidal Master file playback is not available for playback using the Chromecast built-in platform directly.
+We are exploring options with Google to provide Tidal Master playback with Chromecast built-in, but are uncertain when that might be possible.

 What music streaming service applications support casting with the Chromecast built-in technology that is included with Prisma?